iterative/dvc.org/content/docs/user-guide/contributing/docs.md

   create a link to that API method automatically.
 (No need to use `[]()` explicitly to create them.)

+- Markdown: Bullet lists shouldn't be too long (5-7 items max., ideally).
-- Markdown: Bullet lists and their items shouldn't be too long (3 sentence paragraphs max.)
+- Markdown: The text in each bullet item also shouldn't be too long (3 sentence paragraphs max.)
 Full sentence bullets should begin with a capital letter and end in period `.`.
 Otherwise, they can be all lower case and have no ending punctuation.
 Bullets can be separated by an empty line if they contain several